Suman196pokhrel/Vault/README.md

 NOTE: After cloning the Repo on your machine, do remember to perfrom Following actios:
-1) Chane some variables in the Connections_clone file such as : host-name, user,password,database, according to your Mysql Server.
+1) Chane some variables in the Connections_clone file such as : host-name, user,password,database,(While Establishing the first Connection)according to your Mysql Server.

 2) Make sure to change the name of database to you your personal  databse name inside connections_clone in function like:create_database,delete_database